Athabasca Basin · Saskatchewan

 Our Projects

-Five strategic uranium properties covering 12,310 hectares in the historic Beaverlodge district — Canada's first uranium camp
+Six uranium projects across five contiguous property blocks covering 12,310 hectares in the historic Beaverlodge district — Canada's first uranium camp

 12,310Hectares